+PS2.C: Stability and Instability in Physical Systems

-PS2.C: STABILITY AND INSTABILITY IN PHYSICAL SYSTEMS: Why are some physical systems more stable than others?
+Why are some physical systems more stable than others?

-A stable system is one in which any small change results in forces that return the system to its prior state (e.g., a weight hanging from a string).
-A system can be static but unstable (e.g., a pencil standing on end).
-A system can be changing but have a stable repeating cycle of changes; such observed regular patterns allow predictions about the system's future (e.g., Earth orbiting the sun).
-Many systems, both natural and engineered, rely on feedback mechanisms to maintain stability, but they can function only within a limited range of conditions.
-With no energy inputs, a system starting out in an unstable state will continue to change until it reaches a stable configuration (e.g., sand in an hourglass).
+- A stable system is one in which any small change results in forces that return the system to its prior state (e.g., a weight hanging from a string).
+A system can be static but unstable (e.g., a pencil standing on end). - Why are some physical systems more stable than others? - How do feedback mechanisms maintain stability in closed systems?

+- A system can be changing but have a stable repeating cycle of changes; such observed regular patterns allow predictions about the system's future (e.g., Earth orbiting the sun). - Many systems, both natural and engineered, rely on feedback mechanisms to maintain stability, but they can function only within a limited range of conditions. - With no energy inputs, a system starting out in an unstable state will continue to change until it reaches a stable configuration (e.g., sand in an hourglass).